a-s-t-e-y-a/portfoliov2/README.md

-# NOTE : construction is going on have belive in krishna
+## NOTE : construction is going on. have faith in krishna

 > -----------------------------------------------------------------------------------------------------------